 The parties in a lemon law case may still reach a settlement agreement at any time during the litigation proceedings.
 Going all the way to trial is rarely necessary.
 Nevertheless, we take an aggressive approach to every case we litigate at Neale & Fhima.

-Find Out More About Your Lemon Law Claim
+Find Out More About How to File a Lemon Law Claim

-Continue reading to learn how to exercise your rights under California’s lemon law:
+Continue reading to learn more about how to file a lemon law claim and exercise your rights under California’s lemon law:

-Do You Have a Lemon Law Claim?
+Do You Have Questions About How to File a Lemon Law Claim?
 Contact Neale & Fhima Today

-If you believe you may have purchased or leased a lemon vehicle, we invite you to contact us for a free phone or in-person consultation.
-We represent claimants statewide.
+If you believe you have purchased or leased a lemon vehicle, contact us for a free phone or in-person consultation.
+We can explain how to file a lemon law claim.
+We represent claimants in the San Diego area, the Los Angeles area, the San Francisco Area, and statewide.
 Call (888) 568-5405 or send us a message online to request an appointment.